London Startup Ecosystem – Ultimate Report 2022

 - Mark Walsh (Linkedin) – Program Manager / Project Manager / Strategy Consultant

-- Ghazala Z. (Linkedin) – helps entrepreneurs to simply get their act together before they go out to investors, or potential acquirers
+- Ghazala Z. (Linkedin) – Helps entrepreneurs to get their act together before they go out to investors or potential acquirers

 - Doug Scott (Linkedin) – Investor, advisor